Cyace84/neptun-bot/README.md

 or close your terminal

 # Very important!
-Do not use the bot to send messages to ordinary users - your account will be blocked by telegram very quickly.
+Do not use the bot to send messages to ordinary users (only bot accounts) - your account will be blocked by telegram very quickly.

 # Plase use the development reasonably without violating the laws of Ukraine.
 Only for the destruction of muscovites-bots.
 # Слава Україні 🇺🇦